abreits/rxjs-supersets/projects/rxjs-supersets/README.md

 // a subscription would receve the following deltaSet.delta$.subscribe(delta => {
-  delta.all;     // a map with all current entries delta.added; // a map with no entries (nothing updated) delta.modified; // a map with item2b
+  delta.all;     // a map with all current entries delta.added; // a map with no entries (nothing modified) delta.modified; // a map with item2b
   delta.deleted; // a map with no entries (nothing deleted) });